piracio/mailserver/README.md

 postfixadmin - Webconsole to manage all the accounts. fail2ban- ( to block ssh access from dictionary attacks ).
 Dovecot - IMAPS and POPS
+Mailgraph - (To collect Statistics ).
+vnstat - This tool collects network statistics.
 Filesystem XFS ( I like this filesystem ).

 TODO: Configure a replication across two servers using dovecot features.